marshallflax/vision/AWS_Developer.md

       - RCU
         - One Strongly-consistent read or two Eventually-consistent read per second, up to 4KB in size.
         - DynamoDB Accelerator (DAX) can cache reads, queries, and scans
-          - No application logic changes
+          - No application logic changes -- API-compatible with DynamoDB
-          - Multi-AZ (min 3 notes recommended)
+          - Multi-AZ (min 3 nodes recommended)
             - Port 8111 or 9111 (encrypted in transit)
           - 5m Query TTL and 5m Item TTL
           - KMS, VPC, IAM, CloudTrail, etc.